KParthSingh/Interval-based-reminder/README.md

 ## App Overview

-Relative Interval Timer lets you create flexible chains of alarms/reminders that trigger at intervals you define, starting from any time you choose.
+Relarm lets you create flexible chains of alarms/reminders that trigger at intervals you define, starting from any time you choose.

 ## Main Features